 Our literature search identified eight references that met our criteria for atezolizumab, nivolumab, or pembrolizumab; these citations related to one systematic review (see Appendix G) and four individual studies, all four of which were deemed good quality and compared a PD-1 immunotherapy to single-agent docetaxel.
 We identified one phase IIb RCT of atezolizumab, two phase III RCTs of nivolumab, and one phase II/III trial of pembrolizumab.
 In addition, three conference abstracts associated with the two nivolumab studies were included in our study set.
 All four trials provided evidence that informed our analysis of the use of PD-1 immunotherapy in EGFR-patients in the second-line setting (P3); we found no studies that focused on first-line use in EGFR-patients (P2) or on treatment of EGFR+ patients who had progressed after TKI therapy (P4).
 As discussed below, results from two trials of PD-1 immunotherapy in a first-line setting are expected to become available in the near future.
+[Please see the Supplement, starting on page 102, for a discussion of evidence relevant to this population that became available after the report was published.]
 Appendix Table C1 presents the number of studies identified for each population of focus.